-It’s no secret that painting your home can be a daunting task.
-But one question often left unanswered is how long you should wait between coats of paint.
+It’s no secret that painting your stucco house can be a daunting task.
+But one question often left unanswered is how long to wait between coats of paint.
 In this blog post, we’ll break it down for you so you can get the job done right the first time.

 - Applying Coats of Paint